johnxlai/2023-portfolio/README.md

 # John Lai's React Portfolio
 ![License Badge](https://img.shields.io/badge/license-MIT-brightgreen)

-## User Story
-As an employer looking for candidates with experience building single-page applications.
-I want to view a potential employee's deployed React portfolio of work samples so that I can assess whether they're a good candidate for an open position

 ## Description
 * This is John Lai a Full Stack Developer's portfolio site.
 * This project uses Tailwind and custom scss for styling.